4 Ways to Translate Science Communication Skills into a Winning Pitch

 Once the company moves on to the due diligence stage, the goal changes.
 Due diligence is about building trust between the startup and the investor, which means providing much more data.
 It also means being open and honest about where the holes are in the data.
 Most life sciences investors will hire scientists to participate in the due diligence process, so they will find the holes anyway.

 For a startup that is hoping to partner with a large company, the initial pitch and due diligence processes are somewhat merged, since the pitch deck will likely be passed on to a research and development team from the beginning.
-The goal with a large company is to show them a solution to a problem they have already identified.
+The goal of a large company is to show them a solution to a problem they have already identified.
 Large biotech/pharma/medical device companies advertise the areas and indications for which they are interested in acquiring technologies.
 They already have teams who are experts in these areas, so they know what solutions have been tried and failed.
-The startups’s aim, therefore, is to show that their solution is unique and does not share the same flaws as previously attempted technologies.
+The startup’s aim, therefore, is to show that its solution is unique and does not share the same flaws as previously attempted technologies.

 The next step with a large company is also due diligence, but the team will face extra scrutiny.
 A large, publicly-traded company takes on significant risk by partnering with a startup, so they want to know who they are dealing with.
 Additionally, the research and development team will likely interact closely with the startup, so it’s important for them to get along.
 Therefore, the goal in this second phase of communication is to set the stage for teamwork between the two organizations.
 Donald Johnson, PhD, Founder and Executive Partner of Johnson Consulting says,